flowerlovingatheist/translang/README.md

 And for the opposite case it's true too, if disita is bad, then:
 * *ni*disita, not good bad, other than bad, is not really bad but not necessarily good;
 * *mo*disita, contrary to bad, is good; and
-* disita*fe*, in opposition to bad, is against bad (i guess there is no good word for it?).
+* disita*fe*, in opposition to bad, is against bad (i guess there is no good word for that?).